top of page

 I consider myself a "Field Worker".

-Working in and within an energy field not visible to the eye.
+Working in and within an energy field not visible to the eye nor audible to the ear.
 My work is about uncovering the unseen and unheard in their raw forms, through the sonic and physical exploration of space.
 Surrender to the very moment, trust, and listening are a central part of each journey.

 "Luisa Muhr's voice is remarkably striking." – Free Jazz Collective